sam-sunnarborg/sam-sunnarborg.github.io/MyAnalysis/Analysis.md

 ## Step 1: What Would The Particle Look Like?
-In order to look for the particle, we need to model in great detail what it would look like inside of the CMS Detector.
-To do this we create computer simulations to model the particle inside our detector.
+In order to look for these Emerging Jets and thus these dark quarks, we need to model in great detail what they would look like inside of the CMS Detector.
+To do this we create computer simulations to model the particles inside our detector.
 We call this the <span style="color: blue; font-weight: bold;">signal</span>.
 This is what we will go searching for.
 Everything else we call <span style="color: grey; font-weight: bold;">background</span>.

 What something "looks like" in particle physics is described by its physical characteristics.
 These include things like its mass, its energy, its speed, its path, etc. The important part of the analysis is finding characteristics that look very particular to the <span style="color: blue; font-weight: bold;">signal</span> we are looking for, and thus can distinguish it from the <span style="color: grey; font-weight: bold;">background</span>.